ArnabDey/MLProjectWebsite/README.md

   <img width="460" height="360" src="Images/TimeAnalysis.png">
 </p>

-The model that took the least amount of time was a decision tree.
+The model that took the least amount of time was a Decision Tree.

 The best model is dependent on the situation, if it is necessary for quick results then a decision tree will provide close to the same level as a random forest at 1/6 the time.
 If time is not a factor, then a random forest will provide the best results.

+We find our results consistent with other research in this area as it seems that models like random forests and decisions trees are particulary good at finding these relationships with a good accurracy rate.

 # Works Cited